 COMP 3560 Introduction to Theory of Computing (3).
-This course presents various models of computation and the relationships between these models and various classes of languages.
-Topics include: finite automata, regular languages, context-free languages, Turing machines, complexity and limits of algorithmic computation, new computation paradigms.
+This course presents various models of computation and the relationships between these models and corresponding languages.
+Topics include: finite automata and regular languages, pushdown automata and context-free languages, Turing machines, complexity and limits of algorithmic computation, new computation paradigms.
 These topics are used as a basis for exploring computability, complexity, and more advanced areas of theory.
 Prerequisite: COMP 3200.